 All the focus on the science of dead wood in forest ecosystems has lead to a great deal of attention to management of dead wood.
 Willamette National Forest and other land managers have made great changes on practices affecting dead standing and downed wood in cutting units, riparian zones, and streams, based in part on findings from studies such as the log-decomposition experiment.
 Harmon has coined the term "morticulture" to suggest that we need as much creativity in management of the dead wood as we give to management of the living through silviculture.
 Management considerations including retaining live and dead trees on cutting sites with an eye to retain the ecological roles of dead wood on the site over long periods into the future.
 Harmon has also modeled alternative management scenarios to examine tradeoffs between wood removal for human consumption and retention of wood on the site for carbon sequestration objectives.

-The year 2005 will be the 10% anniversary of the log decomposition experiment.
-Normally we think of anniversaries as counting from day one (birth, wedding); but with a research design aimed to an endpoint, we can think ahead.
-But a professional lifetime is only 15-20% of the lifetime of this study, so in such long-term experiments we are: 1. banking on the future, 2. figuring on learning valuable lessons from taking the long view and seeking to learn in ways that are not possible with a short-term view, 3. squarely addressing long-term phenomena.
+The year 2005 was the 10% anniversary of the log decomposition experiment.
+Normally we think of anniversaries as counting from day one (birth, wedding), but with a research design aimed to an endpoint, we can think ahead.
+But a professional lifetime is only 15-20% of the lifetime of this study, so in such long-term experiments we are: 1) banking on the future; 2) figuring on learning valuable lessons from taking the long view and seeking to learn in ways that are not possible with a short-term view; and 3) squarely addressing long-term phenomena.
 Other researchers will come along with new tools to address new questions using these studies.

 An important point for reflection is the idea of starting a study you know you will not complete.
 Barry Lopez said of this study that it represented remarkable sense of humility on the part of the scientists.
 On the other hand, a monumental experiment stands as a focal point for discussion, argument, and learning at all stages of its lifetime.
 Now we have Robert Michael Pyle's thoughts on these matters in his field notes and poems from his Andrews Forest residency and in the short essay "The Long Haul" in Orion (fall 2004).